AnaCenteno-DA/QA-Testing-portfolio/README.md

 - Test execution analysis and reporting

 All artifacts simulate real-world QA processes used in Agile environments.

---
+---

 ## 📌 Overview

-With 4+ years of experience in software testing, I focus on ensuring **software quality, reliability, and user satisfaction** through structured testing practices.
+This portfolio demonstrates practical QA testing skills applied in simulated real-world software projects.

+It reflects my ability to design test scenarios, execute functional validation, and document defects following QA best practices used in Agile environments.

+---

 ## 🛠️ Tools & Technologies

-* Jira
-* Postman
-* SQL
+- Jira – Bug tracking and issue management
+- Postman – API testing and validation
+- SQL – Data validation and queries
-* Agile / Scrum
+- Agile / Scrum – Testing in iterative development environments

----

 ---

 ## 🔍 Scope of Work